TheUltimateFoxOS/FoxOS/README.md

 Our goal is to develop an operation system that focuses on the terminal, performance and reliability.
 We hope to provide you with a functional, performant and stable OS.
 And we do that together, everyone can help!

+Note: This is not the FoxOS for Windows, this FoxOS is our own operating system and has nothing to do with Windows!

 ![screenshot](https://github.com/TheUltimateFoxOS/FoxOS/releases/download/latest/foxos.jpg)

 ## Building